 The Probate Division not only supervises the administration of estates, trusts and guardianships, but also handles probate litigation involving trusts, guardianships and estates, including will contests.

-Probate cases can basically be broken down into 3 case types:
+Probate cases broken down into three case types: